SanderMertens/flecs/docs/FlecsScript.md

 Just like `const` variables, `prop` variables can explicitly specify a type or implicitly derive their type from the assigned (default) value.

+An explicitly typed property can omit its default value, as in `prop color: Color`.
+The property is then initialized with the type's default constructor.
+This is only supported for properties; `const` and `mut` variables require an initializer.

 In addition to property variables, templates can also contain mutables.
 Mutables that are exposed as component members on a `TemplateComponent::mut` component.
 To create a mutable, use the `mut` keyword.
 For example the `hover` mutable variable ends up on a `Button::mut` component:

 ```cpp